okeken/okeken/README.md

 and here are a few things I'm working on:

-- building Interacting frontend UI with Reactjs
+- Building Interactive frontend UI with Reactjs
-- Software Product Sprint
+- Biulding Web3 Dapps for the decentralized world
-- Technical articles on Dev.to
+- Writing Smart Contracts On the EVM

 I **love** nerding out about creative coding, so don't hesitate to reach out!